 See how important it is to exclude certain keywords!?

 To avoid a situation where your entire marketing budget is used up by viewers who aren’t even interested in what your website has to offer, it is important to list commonly used keywords that should be excluded, so that potential customers are not disappointed once they reach your website and discover that it does not offer what they are looking for.

-To put this in practical terms, if a website is selling brand new bicycles, they would want to exclude keywords such as “second hand bicycles” and “tricycles” since these keywords do not match any items that are offered in the website product list.
+To put this in practical terms, if a website is selling brand new bicycles, they would want to exclude keywords such as “second-hand bicycles” and “tricycles” since these keywords do not match any items that are offered on the website product list.

 Ready to Get Started?